-You may have heard about embalming during your ancient history classes back in high school.
-But what exactly does it involve in modern Australia?
-In this article we explain everything you need to know about the embalming process and under what circumstances it's a legal requirement in Australia.
+If your or a loved one wishes to be buried, embalming is relevant to you.
+Because whilst you may have heard about embalming during your ancient history classes, it remains an integral part of modern day funeral practises.
+In this article we explain everything you need to know about the embalming process, it’s pricing and it's a legal requirement in Australia.

 Embalming is a process which aims to preserve the human body for the sake of burial arrangements or transport purposes.
 The practice delays the body’s natural decomposition process by injecting chemicals into the bloodstream.
 This prevents bacteria from growing and insects from using it as a food source.